JesusCGuerrero/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+	The biggest difference is that .map returns a new array while .forEach does not.

 2. What is the difference between a function and a method?

+	A method is a function inside of an object.

 3. What is closure?

+	The variables or functions declared within that function have the ability to reach outward for context, but never inward.
+	Closure is the interaction between scopes, and what a particular function has access to.

 4. Describe the four rules of the 'this' keyword.

+	Global Binding - When in the global scope, this refers to the window/console object.

+	Implicit Binding - When used in objects, this refers to whatever is left of the dot

+	New Binding - Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.

+	Explicit Binding - Whenever JS’s call, bind or apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?

+	So that we can use the 'this' keyword.

 ## Project Set up